infiernodeashly/Good-README-Generator/README.md

 ## Install

 1. With the index.js file open, open the integrated terminal and type npm init to develop the JSON package.
-2. Type npm i axios to install axios.
+2. Type npm i to install most packages.
 3. Type npm i inquirer to install inquirer.
+4. Type npm util to install util

 ## Usage